yman45/nornir_bindings/README.md

  * tors\_vrf\_check - check different aspects of VRF status on a switch (written for ToR switches) and prints out assumption on its operability; works on full inventory
+ * switch\_interfaces\_check - gather different states and characteristics of
+   interfaces on a host

 Operations
 ----------